dr01d3r/redcap-em-orca-search/README.md

 - Replacement of Add/Edit records, via hook redirect (possibly as a configuration)

 ## Version Info
-- 1.0
+- 1.0.0
   - Initial release
+- 1.0.1
+  - Modified a null check to support PHP versions lower than 7.0
+  - Removed legacy timer code